Connecting services within your project #

 Accessing exposed services #

-When you create a service exposing ports, it is possible to access it from any other application using its name, only within the same project.
-No FQDN is needed, as levv cloud will internally resolve the correspondig addresses.
+When you create a service exposing ports, it is possible to access it from any other application using its name, but only within the same project.
+No Fully Qualified Domain Name (FQDN) is needed, as levv cloud will internally resolve the correspondig addresses.

 In this case, our sample app requires an environment variable named KV_ADDR